-Spray polyurethane foam (SPF) insulation has become more popular over the past few years for both commercial and residential applications because it helps reduce heating costs and decreases the use of fossil fuels.
-This type of insulation is more energy efficient than traditional fiberglass insulation, and it is usually cheaper to install and purchase.
+Spray polyurethane foam (SPF) insulation has become popular over the past few years for both commercial and residential applications because it helps reduce heating costs and decreases fossil fuel usage.
+This type of insulation is more energy-efficient than traditional fiberglass insulation, and it's usually cheaper to install and purchase.
 Therefore, many homes and buildings opt to use this type of insulation over its fiberglass alternative.

-While demand for this insulation has increased, there are also a growing number of health effects and safety concerns.
-Spray insulation is often produced on the jobsite and not in a production facility.
-It is made by mixing chemicals together that react quickly and expand to create a foam that air seals, insulates, and offers a vapor barrier or barrier to moisture.
+While demand for SPF has increased, there are also a growing number of health risks and safety concerns.
+Spray insulation is often produced on the job site and not in a production facility.
+It's made by mixing chemicals together that react quickly and expand to create a foam that air seals, insulates, and offers a vapor barrier or barrier to moisture.

 When installed properly, SPF can form a continuous barrier around corners, walls, and modeled/contoured walls.
-This substance is known for its great air sealing qualities and is a top choice for creating an air barrier or blocking unwanted air leaks from cracks, seams, and joints.
-It’s widely used as a gap filler to seal gaps and cracks and as a means to prevent energy loss.
-This insulation also resists heat transfer.
+This insulation material is known for its great air sealing qualities and is a top choice for creating an air barrier or blocking unwanted air leaks from cracks, seams, and joints.
+It’s widely used as a gap filler to seal gaps and as a means to prevent energy loss.

 How is Spray Foam Made?